vinhnghiemcr/u4_hw_vue_RAWG/README.md

 - Make sure to `npm i` after `forking` and `cloning` this repo to install dependencies.

 ## Endpoints
+We'll be using these endpoints for our API calls
 ```js
 [GET] Search `https://api.rawg.io/api/games?search={searchQuery}`
 [GET] Genres `https://api.rawg.io/api/genres`